ragavakrishnanns13/210701201-CS19643-FOML-Lab/README.md

 # 210701201-CS19643-FOML-Lab
-This repository contains source code of all the exercises from CS19643-FOML Lab.
+This repository contains source code of all the exercises from CS19643-FOML Lab and the code, paper, report and also the PPT of the Mini Project.